secture/sudoku-checker-php/README.md

 Feel free to install new third-party dependencies if you need it, except (obviously) for that ones which perform sudoku validations ;)

 Happy coding!

+## Explication of resolver

+- `app.php` is the entrypoint.
+    - Here we generate the sudoku with SudokuGenerator
+    - Here we call SudokuChecker

+- `SudokuChecker` is the render point.
+    - Here render the sudoku board un-resolved
+    - Try to resolve the sudoku with SudokuResolver
+    - If the sudoku have a solution render it.

+- `SudokuGenerator` is the array sudoku generator
+    - This is taken from other repository but adapted to these necesities.

+- `SudokuResolver` this class was full resolved by my.
+Is all commented.